 - The gasket of your front-loading machine (the rubber around the door that forms the seal) traps a lot of water in it, which promotes the growth of mold.
 Wipe the gasket dry after each wash.

-- Mold grows in damp places, so leave the washing machine door open at all times to help it to dry out and don’t leave your wet washing in there.
+- Mould grows in damp places, so leave the washing machine door open at all times to help it to dry out, and don’t leave your wet washing in there.